As the name suggests, punitive damages are meant to punish a defendant or to act as a deterrent.

 An attorney may not just randomly ask for punitive damages at the end of a trial, nor can a jury tack these onto a damages award once it has reached a verdict.
 If the process is not followed, a jury cannot award any punitive damages.

-Limits on Punitive Damages
+Florida Punitive Damages Cap

+Under the Florida punitive damages statute, it’s possible to receive an award that equals the greater of three times the compensatory damages or the amount of $500,000.00.
 Most states place limits on the amount that a plaintiff can receive in compensation for a personal injury claim.
 Most states do not place limits on economic damages, as long as the losses are supported with evidence.
 Some states limit non-economic damages, but Florida does not.

 The only category that Florida limits (or caps) is punitive damages.
 A plaintiff can only receive up to three times the amount they receive for compensatory damages (economic and non-economic damages combined).
 Anything above is capped by law.